Television in Switzerland: Cable television

-A vast majority of the country is covered by cable networks; the major cable television operators is UPC Switzerland.
+A vast majority of the country is covered by cable networks; the major cable television operators is Sunrise LLC (formerly UPC Switzerland).

 In 2007, the Federal Office of Communications (OFCOM) applied a must-carry regulation, requiring the local cable companies to transmit all the SRG SSR network stations and the following foreign channels: arte, 3sat, Euronews, TV5MONDE, ARD, ORF eins, France 2, Rai Uno.

 International channels

 All public and most commercial channels from the neighbouring countries are widely available in Switzerland through digital television services.